statmike/vertex-ai-mlops/architectures/tracking/setup/pixel/readme.md

 ### Creation And Setup

 - [prod-tracking-pixel.ipynb](./prod-tracking-pixel.ipynb)
-    - Creates Cloud funtion to send tracking pixel
+    - Creates Cloud funtion to respond with tracking pixel
-        - Validates that it is from a document in this repository
+        - Validates that request is from a document in this repository
-        - send the document info and timestamp to another cloud function ->
+        - send the document info and timestamp to a pubsub topic
     - Creates Cloud function that writes event to BigQuery table
+        - triggered by pubsub topic
+        - write received data to a BigQuery table that collect page view events
 - upcoming: migrate-ga4-data-to-pixel-data.ipynb
 - upcoming: pixel-reporting.ipynb
 - upcoming: pixel-forecasting.ipynb